terrabakky/documentation-api/Settings.md

       - `enabled`: Boolean, true for turning on, false for turning off this channel.
       - `manual`: Boolean, *(only used for SNS channels)* true for allowing users to manually send individual checks, false for disabling this option.
       - `filter`: Optional object (defines which checks you want to be included) including services, regions, categories, statuses, ruleIds, riskLevel, suppressed, and tags.
       - `configuration`: Object containing parameters that are different for each channel.
-More info to come
+For more details consult the [configurations-table](#configuration)

 ##### Filtering